 Media access sign-in: All media attending public hearings are asked to make contact with the Royal Commission Media team to ensure they have access to information relevant to the hearing.

-Media facilities: Efforts will be made to set up a media room at key events, which will usually include a live broadcast of proceedings and access to live transcripts.
-High definition outputs will be available for TV media and audio outputs for radio where possible.
+Media facilities: Efforts will be made to set up a media room at key events, which will usually include a live broadcast of proceedings and access to live transcripts..
 Media should check with the Royal Commission Media team about logistics in advance of hearings.

 Live streaming: Live streaming of public hearings will be made available through a webcast on the Disability Royal Commission website.
-The livestream will also be live captioned in Auslan-English.
-A clean feed can be arranged on request.
+The livestream will include live captioning and Auslan-English interpreters.

 Live transcripts: Journalists can access live transcripts at hearings.
-Please contact the Royal Commission Media team for more information.
+Please contact the Royal Commission Media team in advance to arrange access.

 Interviews: Interviews with Commissioners and Counsel Assisting are not permitted.
 Interviews with witnesses and members of the public will not be facilitated by the Royal Commission.

 Non-publication directions (NPD): The Royal Commission has powers to direct that evidence not be published.
 A non-publication direction order may be made, varied and/or lifted during a public hearing.
-It is the responsibility of the media to comply with any non-publication orders, which will be published on the Commission's website.
+It is the responsibility of the media to comply with any non-publication orders.

 Transcripts: Transcripts of the Commission's public hearings will be made available on the Royal Commission's website following the hearings.
 The transcript will reflect any relevant non-publication orders.